seancolsen/querydown/docs/lql-design.md

         "author"."death_date" IS NULL;
       ```

-- Conditions on directly related records
+- When the **scoped conditional operator** (`?`) is used on a foreign key column, the scope of the related table is used inside the braces.

     ```
     publication author ? {birth_date > 2000-01-01 death_date != @null}